 Indoor air strategy

 - HEPA air purifier in the bedroom.
 You spend more concentrated time there than anywhere else.
-CADR-matched to room size; run on continuous moderate, not on high for an hour.
+CADR-matched to room size; run it on continuous moderate rather than high for an hour.

 - Windows closed during peak hours.
 Open them in the early morning or late evening only if the live pollen is low.